Relic density and PAMELA events in a heavy wino dark matter model with Sommerfeld effect: Wino relic density with Sommerfeld factor

 In Fig~\ref{Omega-M} we show the relic density as a function of wino mass close to the Sommerfeld resonance.
 We see that two narrow bands of wino masses $M=(3.977-3.983)$TeV and $M=(3.944-3.951)$TeV are compatible with WMAP measurements at 3$\sigma$.
+Admittedly there is fine-tuning involved in reproducing the WMAP relic densitywith the Sommerfeld resonance.
+In the absence of a unique measure of fine-tuning, however, we have not given a numerical esimate of this quantity.
+Instead we have presented this fine-grained plot from which the interested reader can estimate the fine-tuning measure of his choice.

+Fig.~\ref{S-M-v} shows Sommerfeld enhancement $S$ for the range of M = (3.977-3.983) TeV as a function of velocity.
+A Sommerfeld enhacement factor of $S=10^4$ is obtained for $v=0.33 \times 10^{-3}$ and M=3.98TeV.

 We choose the central values $M=3.98$TeV (which is the center of the higher mass band) to compute the positron, electron, antiproton and diffuse $\gamma$-ray flux to compare with the observations of PAMELA and Fermi-LAT .